omgoshjosh/yogasessions/README.md

             - session_pose creation behaves like flow_pose creation
             - session_pose linked pose out of sync behavior behaves like flow_pose linked pose out of sync behavior

+### **Future Enhancements**

+*   **Progress Tracking:** To improve user engagement and provide value, a future version of the app should include a tracking component.
+This would allow users to monitor their progress over time, view session completion history, and visualize trends in workout difficulty and frequency.
+This aligns with popular features in modern health, wellness, and exercise applications.

 ### **Admin functionality**
 - admin accounts create, update, and delete poses, flows, and sessions in the prebuilt readonly library.
 - admin accounts may impersonate any permanent user account.